flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 ### Capabilities

 A _capability_ defines what the code or device _can_ do.
+Examples of capabilities include:

+* the existence of an API
+* OS-enforced restrictions
-Examples of capabilities are: the existence of an API, OS-enforced restrictions, physical hardware requirements (like a camera).
+* physical hardware requirements (like a camera)

 ### Policies

 A _policy_ defines what the code _should_ do.

+Examples of policies include:

+* App store guidelines
+* design preferences
-Examples of policies include: App store guidelines, design preferences, assets or copy that refers to the host device, features enabled on the server side.
+* assets or copy that refers to the host device
+* features enabled on the server side

 ### How to structure policy code

 The simplest mechanical way is `Platform.isAndroid`, `Platfrom.isIOS`, and `kIsWeb`.
-These APIs mechanically let you know where the code is running but have some problems as the app expands where it runs and as host platforms add functionality.
+These APIs mechanically let you know where the code is running but have some problems as the app expands where it can run, and as host platforms add functionality.

 The following guidelines explain best practices